 An important part of my training involved multiculturalism.
 This is typical in the helping professions because programs are faced with preparing students who may have had rather limited experiences with diverse groups to competently provide services to members of these groups.
 To my amazement, religious belief was considered part of multiculturalism in the sense that perceived intolerance of religious beliefs was considered as unacceptable as human differences based on race, gender, or sexual orientation.
 For a more in depth discussion of multiculturalism, political correctness, and religion, see my previous posts on the subject.

 As you can imagine, this put me in an excruciatingly difficult position.
 It was made clear to me that successful completion of the program would depend on my ability to keep my disbelief to myself.
+Why?
+Merely by being an atheist, I was perceived as not having adequate respect for religious believers.
 Trust of my peers became an issue, as I learned that statements I had made outside of school got back to a professor.
 Clearly, this was not a safe environment to be open about atheism.
 I became increasingly depressed, withdrawn, and distant.
 I convinced myself that this had to be a fluke of this program and couldn't possibly reflect the field as a whole.
 I was determined to soldier on, bury my atheism, and refocus my energies on my studies.
 I would succeed, but success would come at a price I am only just beginning to understand.

 On to Part V.